shuyangsun/cpp_notes/README.md

 #### 28.2.2 Type Predicates

 * All standard library type predicates support **()** notion intended use of **::value**.
+* For language-technical reasons, this resolution is not available in the context of a template argument.

 ```c++
 #include <type_traits>